It’s a jungle out there.

 And we’re not talking about the squawking of an angry bird or the intimidating roar of a jungle cat.
 We’re talking about the diverse and challenging sounds that make up the Spanish language.

-But if you’re trying to learn Spanish, you’ll need to traverse your way through the jungle of sounds to perfect your pronunciation.
+But if you’re trying to learn how to speak Spanish, you’ll need to traverse your way through the jungle of sounds to perfect your pronunciation.

 Audio resources can provide you with the little extra nudge you need towards the path of improved pronunciation—think of them as your machete to hack through all the clutter.
 If that’s not enough, audio resources will also provide you with listening practice as an added bonus for your efforts.